Bott periodicity and stable quantum classes: Setup

-The map $\Psi$ we now define measures part of the degree of quantum self intersection of a natural submanifold $B \times M \subset P _{f}$.
+The classes we now define ``measure'' quantum self intersection of a natural submanifold $I(B \times \mathbb{CP} ^{n}) \subset P _{f}$, which in terms of \eqref{eq.definitionPh} just corresponds to inclusion into the first half of the union.
 The entire quantum self intersection is captured by the total quantum class of $P _{f}$.
-We define $\Psi$ as follows:
+Let denote the moduli space of tuples $ (u, b)$, $u$ is a $J _{b}$-holomorphic section of $X _{b}$ in degree $d$.
+The virtual dimension of this space is given by the Fredholm index: